inlets/docs.inlets.dev/docs/reference/faq.md

 > HA example with an AWS ELB

 For example, you may place a cloud load-balancer in front of the data-plane port of two inlets server processes.
 Requests to the stable load-balancer IP address will be distributed between the two virtual machines and their respective inlets server tunnel processes.

-## What are the advantages of using inlets?

-We must first ask, advantages vs. what other tool or service?

-SaaS tunnels provide a convenient way to expose services for the purposes of development, however they are often:

-* blocked by corporate IT
-* running on shared infrastructure (servers)
-* subject to stringent rate-limits that affect productivity
-* priced per subdomain
-* unable to obtain high value TCP ports like 22, 80, 443 and so on

-Inlets does not have these restrictions, because you run inlets on privately operated servers.

-When compared to VPNs such as Wireguard, Tailscale and OpenVPN, we have to ask what the use-case is.

-A traditional VPN is built to connect hosts and entire IP ranges together, potentially exposing a large number of machines and users to each other.
-If this is your use-case, a traditional VPN is probably the right tool for the job.

-Inlets is designed to connect or expose services between networks - either HTTP or TCP.

-For example:

-* Receiving webhooks to a local application
-* Sharing a blog post draft with a colleague or client
-* Providing remote access to your homelab when away from home
-* Self-hosting websites or services on Kubernetes clusters
-* Getting working LoadBalancers with public IPs for local Kubernetes clusters

-You can also use inlets to replace Direct Connect or a VPN when you just need to connect a number of services privately and not an entire network range.

-Many of the inlets community use a VPN alongside inlets, because they are different tools for different use-cases.

 ## Is IPv6 supported?